soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 You can see that we passed the greeting data to a filter via the pipe (|) character, applying the reverse filter to the greeting data.

-And it's usage inside an _ng-repeat_:
+And its usage inside an _ng-repeat_:

 {% highlight html%}
 <ul>